dfelinto/blender-manual/manual/render/freestyle/view_layer/line_style/modifiers/color/material.rst

 the current material under the stroke.

-You can use various properties of the materials, among which many are mono-component (i.e. give B&W results).
+You can use various properties of the materials, among which many are mono-component (i.e. give black-and-white results).
 In this case for the color modifier, an optional color ramp can be used to map these gray-scale values to colored ones.
 In the reverse case properties of the materials, which are multi-components (i.e. give RGB results) the mean value will be used for Alpha and Thickness modifiers.